 People are living works of historical art, and should be identified as such.
+This is the world through my eyes.
 Below are examples of my art work.
-It is my desire to share my perspective with each of my works in the hope my experience will aid fellow artists in training their eyes to see.
+It is my desire to share my perspective with hope that my experience will aid fellow artists in training their eyes to see.

 The Wizardry Of Mrs. G.

 While at my nephew's house celebrating the third birthday of his triplets (yes, I'm a great aunt), I noticed his mother-in-law standing by the stove.

 Mrs. G. is a lovely lady, and was recovering from a bad fall.
 As she rubbed her neck with one hand, and dipped her hand in a bowl of potato chips with the other, I took her picture.
 There was something magic about the whole thing - the lighting, the way she helped her daughter in the kitchen, the way she hugged her grand children - that just seemed like magic to me.

 This one photo was my inspiration for a series of what would be a lifelong commitment to promoting the art of the family.